Empty Mortar, Sagging Boobs, and How a Clean Heart Aids Fermentation

 Science or good old common sense almost always lies behind superstitions like these.
 Some people either don’t realize that, or they intentionally ignore it.

 A few years ago, I was invited to observe a cooking demonstration in Bangkok where the instructor told his students to remove the lid right after taking a pot of curry off the heat.
 “You don’t want to let the curry cool down with the lid on,” he said.
 “There are many reasons, but people in the old days would say the condensation forming on the underside of the lid is like a spirit’s tears.
 If it falls back into the pot, it will spoil the curry.”
 First of all, I’d never heard of that superstition before.
 Second of all, what kind of spirit lives in a curry pot?
-Lastly, what kind of madness is this?
+Lastly, what madness is this?

 I don’t know if he knew anything about the so-called “danger zone.”
 One of the first things they teach in food safety courses is to cool down hot foods as quickly as possible.
 In the case of the hot curry, keeping the lid on would prolong the danger zone and cause the curry to spoil.
 Most commercial kitchens have a blast freezer just for this purpose; it rapidly brings down the temperature of hot foodstuffs, thereby preventing spoilage.
 If the instructor knew about the danger zone, it was irresponsible of him to spout that kind of nonsense when he could have explained the science to his students.
 And if he didn’t know about this one basic thing about food handling, he had no business calling himself a “food professional.”